How to Get Rid of Period Cramps, the Natural Way

 Natural Cures for Cramps: Have your Say!

-How to get rid of period cramps: drugs or natural?
+How to get stop period cramps: drugs or natural?
 And, what are some of the natural ways to get rid of cramps that you like to use?